-If your child has trouble with math because of dyscalculia or other learning and attention issues, graphic organizers can help.
-Graphic organizers allow kids to break down math problems into sequential steps.
-They’re great tools for figuring out what’s being asked in a word problem, which operation to use or how to organize answers.
-Kids can also use graphic organizers to learn and review new math concepts.
+If your child has trouble with math, a graphic organizer can help.
+Graphic organizers help kids break down math problems into steps.
+They’re great tools for figuring out what’s being asked in a word problem or which operation to use.
+Kids can also use them to learn new math concepts.

-There are many different kinds of graphic organizers.
-The five downloadable ones here may be helpful for students in grade school, middle school and high school.
-You and your child can adjust them depending on your child’s needs and the subject matter.
+There are many types of graphic organizers.
+The five here could work for students of all ages.
+You and your child can adjust them depending on your child’s needs and the math problem or topic.

-Each graphic organizer comes with instructions and one or two samples of what it looks like when completed.
+Each graphic organizer comes with instructions and one or two samples of what it looks like filled in.
 You can print them out and have your child fill them in by hand.
-(If your child struggles with writing, you can write in the problem and let him do the rest.)
+(If your child struggles with writing, you can write in the problem and let your child do the rest.)